top of page

 👉 Book a knee consult with a physio who understands men's and women’s health, ageing joints, and performance goals.

-2. Start a targeted strength program
+2. Start a Targeted Strength Program

 No, walking isn’t enough.
 You need: